 The Ideal Pet Veterinarian

-If I could be so bold as to put words into Casey’s beak, I’d venture to guess that, for him, the ideal vet would have a genuine sensitivity toward and understanding of owners and animals.
-The vet would have strong communication skills, would work well under pressure and not shy away from hard work and long hours.
-The ideal vet would demonstrate good decision-making skills combined with compassion and good “bedside manners”.
+If I could be so bold as to put words into Casey’s beak, I’d venture to guess that, for him, the ideal vet would have a genuine sensitivity toward, and understanding of, owners and animals.
+The vet would have strong communication skills, would work well under pressure, and not shy away from hard work and long hours.
+The ideal vet would demonstrate good decision-making skills combined with compassion and a good “bedside manner.”

-Your vet is your friend who is connected to the owner and animal in, hopefully, what is a long, healthy and trusting relationship.
+Your vet is your friend, connected to the owner and animal in what is hopefully a long, healthy, and trusting relationship.

 The demand for veterinarians in all fields will continue.
 The veterinarian of the future will need to adapt and keep pace with technology and the many new advances in medical research.